 Amaranth seeds are unusually high in protein for a non-legume, running around 14 to 16% protein.
 Even better, the protein is well balanced in amino acids, and is high in lysine, an amino acid most grains are deficient in.— Iowa State University Extension and Outreach

 Nutritional Benefits of the Seeds

 Amaranth seeds are a good source of protein.
-Depending on the species, the seeds generally contain between fourteen and sixteen percent protein.
+Depending on the species, the seeds generally contain between 14 and 16 percent protein.
 This is often (but not always) higher than the percentage in true grains.
 The protein in the seeds contains a significant quantity of the amino acid lysine.
 The amount of lysine in grains is very limited.

 The seeds are lower in oil than many other edible seeds.
 Oil is extracted from amaranth seeds, however, and is used in cosmetics.
 Some evidence suggests that amaranth oil in the diet lowers the level of LDL cholesterol (the so-called "bad" cholesterol) in the blood.
 This idea needs to be explored further, however.
 The studies are old and were done with animals, not humans.

 Amaranth leaves are a popular vegetable in some parts of the world.
 They are often used like spinach in salads.
 They are also used in stir-fry recipes, soups, stews, and curries.
 I have never eaten the leaves, but apparently only the young ones are suitable for salads.
-Older ones taste bitter.
-The bitterness disappears when the leaves are cooked.
+Older ones are said to taste bitter.
+The bitterness apparently disappears when the leaves are cooked.